Hydrogen Fuel Cell Electric Vehicles (FCEV)

-Hydrogen Fuel Cell Vehicles (FCVs) run on hydrogen gas and depending upon how the hydrogen is produced, few or no harmful – emissions occur on a life cycle basis.
-FCV tailpipe emissions are zero; they emit water vapor.
-While these vehicles are still in the early stage of commercial development, the potential benefits are impressive:
+Hydrogen Fuel Cell Electric Vehicles (FCEVs) run on hydrogen gas and depending upon how the hydrogen is produced, few or no harmful – emissions occur on a life cycle basis.
+FCEV tailpipe emissions are zero; they emit water vapor.
+While these vehicles are still in the early stage of commercialization development, the potential benefits are impressive:

 - The only by-products are heat, some CO2 (hydrogen production, transport, storage, compression) and water vapor.